masipila/openhab-spot-price-optimizer/README.md

 Spot priced electricity contract means that the price of electricity is different for every hour of the day.
 The day-ahead prices are published at around 13.15 CET/CEST on the [Entso-E Transparency Platform](https://transparency.entsoe.eu).

 This solution helps to automatically schedule the consumption of electricity to the cheapest hours of the next day.
 The solution can be applied for a variety of devices that you can contorl via openHAB, including heating of your house, heating the domestic hot water with a water boiler, charging an electric vehicle or heating the water of a swimming pool.
-The key concept is to calculate _control points_ for the next day, which define when the device is expected to run.
-The picutre below illustrate two use cases: charging an electric vehicle in the night and heating of a house.
+The key concept is to calculate _control points_ for the next day, which define when the device is expected to be ON or OFF (or have its other kind of state changed).
+The picutre below illustrate two use cases: heating the domestic hot water (red bars) in the night and heating of a house (yellow bars).

 ![image](https://github.com/masipila/openhab-spot-price-optimizer/assets/20110757/043716c0-a6f0-4c05-aa53-2bb20321b22c)

 The blue area represents the hourly prices of electricity.
-The red bars are the _control points_ for charging the car during the two cheapest hours of the night.
+The red bars are the _control points_ for heating the domestic hot water in a boiler during the two cheapest hours of the night.
 The yellow bars are the _control points_ when the compressor of a ground source heat pump is allowed to run.
-On this example day, 12 hours of heating is distributed so that the morning and evening peak hours are avoided.
+On this example day, 12 hours of heating is distributed so that the morning and evening price peaks are avoided.

 # How to control your devices via openHAB
 The openhab-spot-price-optimizer scripts can be used with all kinds of devices, as long as you can control them using openHAB.